Kapil3772/C-Game-project/README.md

 ```sh
 ./build/game.exe
 ```
+### OR
-**OR** you could run the task.json file to compile and run using few key bindings Step 1. press Ctrl+shift+p to view command pallate Step 2. type Preferences: Open Keyboard Shortcut (JSON) Step 3. update your keybindings.json file with this
+you could run the task.json file to compile and run using few key bindings
+1. press Ctrl+shift+p to view command pallate
+2. type Preferences: Open Keyboard Shortcut (JSON)
+3. update your keybindings.json file with this
   ```sh
   [
     {